October 13, 2021

 “In Kody’s case, surgery and physical therapy were necessary for him to return to wrestling.
 Physical therapy is important because it helps athletes improve their strength, balance and the likelihood of returning to their sport,” he says.

-“Athletes participating in any sport can benefit from the ACL injury reduction program,” says athletic trainer Krisha Kackley.
+“Athletes participating in any sport can benefit from the ACL bridge program,” says athletic trainer Krisha Kackley.
 “This even includes athletes who have not sustained an injury to the ACL or knee in general, but have predisposing biomechanical factors that put them at risk for injury.”

 During the program, Kody focused on strength, body awareness and functionality specific to wrestling.
 He always showed up ready to work, which allowed him to see improvements quickly.